wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-v2-devquickstarts-node-web.md

 Run `node app.js` and navigate to `http://localhost:3000`

 Sign in with either a personal Microsoft Account or a work or school account, and notice how the user's identity is reflected in the /account list.
-You now have a web app secured using industry standard protocols that can authenticate users with both their personal and work/school accounts.
+You now have a web site secured using industry standard protocols that can authenticate users with both their personal and work/school accounts.

 ##Next Steps